yusufsaka007/CTF/ReversingELF/Reversing_ELF_by_Tryhackme_Writeup.md

   <img src="https://github.com/yusufsaka007/CTF/blob/main/ReversingELF/img/7_1.png?raw=true" width="200">
 </p>

 The program claims we only have 3 options, but let’s see if we can find a secret fourth option using Ghidra.
 If we input the password corresponding to `0x7a69` (which is `31337`), we get the flag.
-Hacking is fun!

 <p align="center">
   <img src="https://github.com/yusufsaka007/CTF/blob/main/ReversingELF/img/7_2.png?raw=true" width="200">